MuchiriAndrew/Front-End-Projects/loopstudios landing page/README.md

 ![preview](https://user-images.githubusercontent.com/121347385/236462325-802a7a24-586e-4007-ae45-441194f956ad.png)

-In the project directory, you can run:
+After cloning the project, in the project directory, you can run:

 ### `npm start`